 In a cluster that runs on the Oracle Solaris OS, a global cluster and a zone cluster are types of clusters.
 A global cluster consists of a set of Solaris global zones, while a zone cluster consists of a set of non-global zones (one per global-cluster node), which are configured to behave as a separate "virtual" cluster.
-For more information about global and zone clusters, see "Overview of Administering Oracle Solaris Cluster" in "Oracle Solaris Cluster System Administration Guide " and "Working With a Zone Cluster" in "Oracle Solaris Cluster System Administration Guide ".
+For more information about global and zone clusters, see "Overview of Administering Oracle Solaris Cluster" in Administering an Oracle Solaris Cluster 4.4 Configuration and "Working With a Zone Cluster" in Administering an Oracle Solaris Cluster 4.4 Configuration.